SteveIves/SelectingData/README.md

 # SelectingData

-An example of using the Synergy/DE select classes to access ISAM data.
+A Synergy .NET WPF application that demonstrates how to use the Synergy/DE select classes to access ISAM data.

 ![Screen Shot](https://github.com/SteveIves/SelectingData/blob/master/ScreenShot.png)